cody-ciaschi/MovingEyes/README.md

 # Moving Eyes
 <img src= "oneeye.png" width='300'/>
 This is a small browser animation that has two eyes that follow your mouse around the screen.
+Improvements will be coming soon!

 ## How to Run
 To use this: